jonnonz1/nz-statute-book/acts/public/1991/maori-purposes-wi-pere-trust-act-1991.md

 (10.3) The party initiating the dispute (the first party) must provide written notice of the dispute to the board and to any other party to the dispute, and nominate in that notice the details of any representative for the first party for the negotiations.
 The board and any other party notified must, within 7 days of receipt of the notice, give written notice to the first party naming its representative for the negotiations.
 Each representative nominated has authority to settle or resolve the dispute.
 (10.4) If the parties to the dispute are unable to resolve the dispute by discussion and negotiation between themselves within 30 working days after the date of the written notice from the first party, then the parties may refer the matter to mediation if they mutually agree to do so.
 Such mediation must be conducted on such terms and conditions as the board and the other parties mutually agree.
 (10.5) If the members and parties to the dispute are unable to resolve the matter by discussion and negotiation and do not wish to proceed to a mediation, the dispute must be referred to an Annual General Meeting for further discussion and negotiation or, if the requirements of clause 1.3 of Appendix 4 are met, the dispute must be referred to a Special General Meeting.
 If the dispute is not resolved at an Annual General Meeting or Special General Meeting, the board, members, or any party to the dispute may apply to any court with jurisdiction for such intervention or orders as may be necessary.
-(10.6) The provisions of this clause do not derogate from the rights or obligations of the trust or any beneficiary pursuant to the Trustee Act 1956 or any other act or provision of law or equity.
+(10.6) The provisions of this clause do not derogate from the rights or obligations of the trust or any beneficiary pursuant to the Trusts Act 2019 or any other act or provision of law or equity.

 ### 11 Execution of documents
 Contracts and documents